As Oil Sands Production Rises, What Should We Expect at Diluted Bitumen (Dilbit) Spills?

 Lessons from the Enbridge Oil Spill

-Initially at the Enbridge oil spill, responders used traditional methods to clean up oil floating on the river’s surface, such as booms, skimmers, and vacuum equipment (see statistics on recovered oil in EPA's Situation Reports [PDF]).
+Initially at the Enbridge oil spill, responders used traditional methods to clean up oil floating on the river’s surface, such as booms, skimmers, and vacuum equipment.

 After responders discovered the dilbit had sunk to the sediment at the river's bottom, they developed a variety of tactics to collect the oil: spraying the sediments with water, dragging chains through the sediments, agitating sediments by hand with a rake, and driving back and forth with a tracked vehicle to stir up the sediments and release oil trapped in the mud.
 These tactics resulted in submerged oil working its way back up to the water surface, where it could then be collected using sorbent materials to mop up the oily sheen.
 While these tactics removed some oil from the environment, they might also cause collateral damage, so the Natural Resource Damage Assessment trustees assessed impacts from the cleanup tactics as well as from the oil itself.
 This case is still ongoing, and trustees' assessment of those impacts will be described in a Damage Assessment and Restoration Plan after the assessment is complete.